adamw/website/content/blog/2014-01-13-how-ibeacons-work.md

     C5: 2’s complement of measured TX power</p></div>
     ";}
 categories:
-  - Blogroll
-  - Bluetooth
-  - different
+  - something different
-  - iBeacon
-  - Uncategorized
+  - hardware

 ---
 iBeacons are certainly a trending topic recently.
 They allow indoor positioning, letting your phone know that you are in range of a beacon.
 This can have many applications: from helping you to find your car in a parking garage, through coupons and location-aware special offers in retail, to a whole lot of apps that we can’t imagine right now.